leaf-ai/studio-go-runner/docs/ci.md

 $ ./build.sh
 ```

-Another faster developement cycle option is to perform the build directly at the command line which shortens the cycle to just include a refresh of the source code befpre pushing the build to the docker image registry which is being monitored by the CI pipeline.
+Another faster developement cycle option is to perform the build directly at the command line which shortens the cycle to just include a refresh of the source code before pushing the build to the docker image registry which is being monitored by the CI pipeline.

 ```
 working_file=$$.studio-go-runner-working